Jojoba oil has been used for a long time as a method of ear stretching.

 This is great if you want to minimize the appearance of your gauges.

-Smegma is a whitish, waxy substance that can occur in ear piercings.
+A whitish, waxy substance can occur in ear piercings.
 It’s dead skin cells and oil mixed which can be very smelly if it builds up.

-Jojoba oil prevents the skin from drying out, so it causes the less dead skin to accumulate.
+Jojoba oil prevents the skin from drying out, so it causes less dead skin to accumulate.

-This will help prevent smegma from occurring in your ear piercings, which means you won’t have to worry about unpleasant smells or dirt build-up.
+This will help prevent the whity waxy substance from occurring in your ear piercings, which means you won’t have to worry about unpleasant smells or dirt build-up.

 11. Jojoba Oil Prevents Itching And Redness